shijistar/enum-plus/README.md

 ## Features

-- Fully compatible with native `enum` usage
+- Compatible with the usage of native enums
 - Supports multiple data types such as `number` and `string`
 - Enhanced enum items with display names
 - Internationalization support for display names, can be integrated with any i18n library